KxSystems/docs/docs/kb/logging.md

 q)logfilehandle:hopen logfile;
 ```

-Close the log file when finished logging any messages.
+1. Close the log file when you are finished logging any messages.

 ```q
 q)hclose logfilehandle